-We know that "safety" is a relative concept and decisions about a particular drug's use must be evaluated as a balance between the benefits and risks of the medication use for an individual patient.
+We know that "safety" is a relative concept and that decisions about a particular drug's use must be evaluated as a balance between the benefits and the risks of the medication use for an individual patient.

 What is Benefit?

 Benefits are positive outcomes or favorable effects associated with a drug.
 Benefits may be assessed relative to other similar products.
 Benefits may be due to a drug having greater efficacy, treating a broader range of patients or symptoms, or being easier for a patient to use.

 Benefits are measured and characterized by clinical trials, but may differ when considered from the perspective of each individual patient.
 Once approved, Lilly may conduct or support additional research to further measure benefits for new uses or in new populations.

 Pharmaceutical risks are undesirable or harmful events related to a drug therapy.
 They may be documented or suspected; common or rare; severe or merely irritating; preventable or endured.
 We characterize the risks associated with medicines along several dimensions to understand their meaning and significance.

 - To what degree is the drug viewed as the cause of an adverse event?

 - What is the longevity of the risk?
 Does risk increase over time?
 Does risk persist after the medication is halted?